by K.R. Tremblay, Jr. & revised by C. Weiner* (7/19)

 - Have your landlord fix any leaky faucets.
 Leaky hot water faucets are especially wasteful and costly.

 Select an Efficient Room Air Conditioner

-- When purchasing a TV, CD player, DVD player, or computer look for the Energy Star logo to find a model that uses less energy, which can save you money in the long run.
+- When purchasing a TV, computer, or other electronic device, look for the Energy Star logo to find a model that uses less energy, which can save you money in the long run.

 - Turn electronics off when not in use.